larammerce/docs/8.x/theme-development/helpers.md

     }
 ```

-This function return related article to the given article based on their tags.
+This function returns the articles related to a given article based on their tags.

 ----